EPCCed/eidf-docs/docs/safe-haven-services/safe-haven-access.md

 When a VM SSH connection is selected, the browser screen becomes a text terminal.
 The user is prompted to "Login as: " with a project account name, and then prompted for the account password.
 This connection type is equivalent to a standard xterm SSH session.

 !!! warning "Symbols and shortcuts"
-    Note that Apache Guacamole translates keyboard input from your browser to the remote desktops.
-Sometimes this mapping is not compatible due to a difference in operating systems or keyboard layouts, causing certain symbols and shortcuts to be different.
-Passwords typed in an SSH terminal are often hidden for privacy reasons.
-If you are unsure about what you are typing, test this as your username without pressing enter.
+    Apache Guacamole translates keyboard input from your browser to the remote desktop.
+In some cases, this mapping may not match exactly due to differences in operating systems or keyboard layouts, which can cause certain symbols or shortcuts to behave differently.

+    When typing a password in an SSH terminal, the characters are intentionally hidden for security.
+If you want to confirm that your keyboard input is producing the expected characters, try typing the same text as your username first—without pressing Enter—to verify the output.

 #### Connecting to a Remote Desktop Session